Newsletter Signup - Under Article / In Page

 Albatroz’s targeted antibodies have high specificity for this target, selectively reducing extracellular matrix degradation while also minimizing toxicity.

-Furthermore, Albatroz has recently become a recognized leader in the Singapore biotech community.
-Earlier this year, the company announced it was the first Amgen ‘Golden Ticket’ recipient in Singapore, whereby it was awarded a one-year free residency in NSG Biolabs’ fully-equipped, turnkey, and certified BSL-2 laboratory, alongside additional facility benefits, and connections to Amgen’s scientific and business leaders.
+The company has recently become a recognized pioneer in the Singapore biotech community.
+In 2023, the company announced it was the first Amgen ‘Golden Ticket’ recipient in Singapore, whereby it was awarded a one-year free residency in NSG Biolabs’ fully-equipped BSL-2 laboratory, alongside additional facility benefits, and connections to Amgen’s scientific and business leaders.
+Additionally, in August 2024, Albatroz announced its membership of Johnson & Johnson Innovation – JLABS Singapore, which Bard said provides Albatroz with access to mentorship, infrastructure, and industry connections that will be instrumental in propelling its therapies toward the clinic.

 Allozymes

 A Singapore synthetic biology startup, Allozymes’ mission is essentially to upend traditional manufacturing methods through rapid, sustainable enzyme engineering.
 The company points out that using chemical processes to manufacture ingredients is highly polluting, while current methods of isolating natural ingredients from plants and animals are also damaging to the environment, as they typically utilize high volumes of biomass, energy, water, and land.
-This is why the Singapore-based biotech company wants to create custom-designed enzymes; in order to solve this issue in a sustainable and scalable fashion.
+This is why the Singapore-based biotech company wants to create custom-designed enzymes – so that they can solve this issue in a sustainable and scalable fashion.

-Allozymes has employed a proprietary microfluidics technology to build its next-generation enzyme engineering platform, which can build and test millions of enzymes per day.
+Allozymes has employed a microfluidics technology to create its next-generation enzyme engineering platform, which can build and test millions of enzymes per day.
 This boosts the likelihood of success in being able to develop the most effective enzymes.
-It is also significant, because, generally speaking, finding new and useful enzymes is a complex, slow process, so the fact that Allozymes can screen up to around ten million enzymes per day, represents a significant improvement in this area compared to using traditional robotics technology.
+It is also significant, because, generally speaking, finding new and useful enzymes is a complex, slow process, so the fact that Allozymes can screen up to around 10 million enzymes per day represents a significant improvement in this area compared to using traditional robotics technology.

 Allozymes also has an ongoing partnership with GenScript, a global biotechnology group.
 As part of the collaboration, Allozymes provides an ultra-high-throughput screening service for applications across various industries, including pharmaceuticals, cosmetics, and food and beverage, while GenScript provides the mutant libraries construction and expression.